lunfardo314/verkle/README.md

 Please find here all [math and formulas](https://hackmd.io/@Evaldas/SJ9KHoDJF) as well as references to articles it is based upon.

 The implementation uses a bit unconventional approach to the data structure of the trie, the _257-ary trie_.
-The rationale for this is always use original keys of arbitrary length without hashing them as in Patricia tries.
+The rationale for this: we aim to use original keys of arbitrary length without hashing them as in Patricia tries.
-Any key can point to the terminal value and be a prefix in other keys.
+Any key can point to the terminal value and same time can be a prefix in other keys.
 So, in each node, we need to commit to up to `256` children (max byte value) plus, possibly, to one terminal value, hence `257`.

 We see benefits in the approach, due to its properties: